 “Oh man, not a very exciting story.”
 That was Joe Biden’s reaction to his own confession of how he really broke his foot, as narrated to CNN’s Jake Tapper.

-The initial story that went out was a far more manly story — more in keeping with the persona of a tough guy who wished he could take Donald Trump out behind the school gym or who mixed it up with a black gang leader nicknamed Corn Pop.
+The initial story that went out was a far more manly story — more in keeping with the persona of a tough guy who wished he could take Donald Trump out behind the school gym and claims he mixed it up with a black gang leader nicknamed Corn Pop.

 In the original retelling of the dog story, Biden was rough-housing with one of his two German Shepherd (a man’s dog!) three days after Thanksgiving and slipped.
 But those details, it turns out, were embellished, as the president-elect now acknowledges.